learn-co-curriculum/html-link/README.md

 ## What's Covered in This Lesson

-1. Review HTML standard and named anchor links
+1. HTML standard and named anchor links
-2. Review relative and absolute paths
+2. Relative and absolute paths

 ## Links

 Links allow us to connect our pages and sites to each other.
-Arguably they give the world wide web its power, by simply allowing one document to lead to the next.
+Arguably they give the world wide web its power by simply allowing one document to lead to the next.

 ```html
 <a href="http://example.com">This is a text link</a>